Avinava/PageBlockTableEnhancerADV/README.md

->Built upon the backbone of PageBlockTableEnhancer but uses a custom theme and lot moreThis >component converts your regular PageblockTable into a Advanced Datatable and that too
+>Built upon the backbone of PageBlockTableEnhancer but uses a custom theme and lot more
+>This component converts your regular PageblockTable into a Advanced Datatable and that too
 >without any changes in the existing code.